Robustifying ML-powered Network Classifiers with PANTS: Design

 \subsection{\sys' SMT optimizations}

-The SMT solver's efficiency in finding adversarial packet sequences is a critical factor for \sys' usability.
-Unfortunately, the SMT solver is often unable to find adversarial packet sequences within a reasonable time frame.
-The problem is that SMT solvers have scalability limitations and the given formulas can result in very high computational complexity.
+While preferentially enforcing subsets of adversarial features improves scalability, there are scenarios where the SMT solver's limitations become a more difficult bottleneck.
+For example, there will be cases in which finding an adversarial example requires adhering to all feature constraints or cases where the most significant feature constraint is so complex that the solver struggles.
 The complexity depends on many factors, such as the length of the packet sequence, the formulation of capabilities, the number of features to be solved, and the difficulty of solving each feature.
-We have already discussed restricting the number of used features and prioritizing the evaluation of the most critical features in \S\ref{sec:design:aps_id}.
 In this section, we focus on optimizing the packet sequence length and the formulation of capabilities.

 \myitem{Network flow chunking and parallelization.} A longer packet sequence requires more variables to formulate, which implies a much larger search space for the SMT solver.
 We address this problem with a combination of a timeout mechanism, network flow chunking, and parallelization.